leonsilicon/simple-vue-icon/readme.md

 </template>
 ```

-If you don't want to import the component manually, you can register it globally in your app entrypoint:
+If you don't want to import the component manually, you can register it globally in your app's entrypoint:

 ```typescript
 import { createApp } from 'vue';